pupilfirst/wd101-scripts/basic-introduction-html-css/putting-together-html-css-js/README.md

 We can remove the inline `style` attribute from the `<h1>`.
 Let's save the file and refresh our page.
 The heading is styled the same as before.

-But this is not how we do it in web development.
-We instead write the styling rules in a separate file and then link it with our HTML.
-We do that so using the `<link>` element.
+A better approach to web development, is to write the styling rules in a separate file and then link it with our HTML.
+We do that using the `<link>` element.

 Let's first create a file and name it `index.css`.